NavidNiknezhad/Ethical-Hacking/README.md

 The objective of this task is to scan the requested target, Metasploitable2 VM and generate a vulnerability report.
 So, I used OpenVAS to scan all TCP ports of the target machine and produced a vulnerability report.
 The following steps are implemented to accomplish this task:

-Create a port list, target and task.
+-Create a port list, target and task.
-Under the Configuration tab, click Ports Lists.
+> -Under the Configuration tab, click Ports Lists.
-Click the Star Icon (on the top left of the screen) to create a New Ports List Fill out the form with the correct details and click Create.
+> -Click the Star Icon (on the top left of the screen) to create a New Ports List
+> -Fill out the form with the correct details and click Create.
-The created port list should appear on the list, as shown below.
+> -The created port list should appear on the list, as shown below.
-Under the Configuration tab, click Targets.
+> -Under the Configuration tab, click Targets.
-Click the Star Icon (on the top left of the screen) to create
+> -Click the Star Icon (on the top left of the screen) to create